Schinzel/web-blocks/README.md

 The problems this project aims to solve are the following.

 **Web pages can easily become very large and hard to read and maintain**
-This is solved by a component framework that encourages breaking up a web page into small standalone page-elements.
+This is solved by a component framework that encourages breaking up a web page into small standalone blocks.

 **Finding api endpoints and web pages in a large project can be a hassle**
 This is solved by file system based routing.